 Method Used to Value Investments - Investments are recorded in the financial statements at fair value.
 Fair value is the amount that a plan can reasonably expect to receive for an investment in a current sale between a willing buyer and a willing seller - that is, other than a forced liquidation sale.
 The fair value of fixed income and domestic and international stocks are generally based on published market prices and quotations from national security exchanges and securities pricing services.
 Real estate is primarily valued on appraisals by independent appraisers or as adjusted by the general partner.
 Other securities and investments that are not traded on a national security exchange are valued by the respective fund manager.
-Unit Investment Trusts (UIT) consist primarily of domestic and international institutional funds.
-The fair value of the UITs is based on the reported share value of the respective fund.
+Commingled funds consist primarily of institutional equity index funds.
+The fair value of the commingled funds is based on the reported share value of the respective fund.
 Futures contracts are valued at the settlement price established each day by the board of trade or exchange on which they are traded.
 Short-term investments are stated at cost which approximates fair value.